BrisksHan/NE-DTIP/README.md

 The approach take DTI network, Drug Strucutural Similarity Network and Taget Sequence Similarity Network as input.

 There are demo provided.
 The input should be pkl file of networkx object.

-Later, we will add a new function to take .txt file as input.

 If you have any questions, please send a Email to hanzhang89@qq.com